A minimum viable full chain industrial CCS project

 Phase 1 of the Acorn project will produce a mature costed plan for the full chain project worked to a feasibility level.
 This will provide the platform for industry, local partnerships and government to move the project forward in subsequent phases.
 As most of the infrastructure already exists and has already been well-evaluated, it is realistic to plan for CO2 injection to storage offshore from as early as 2021/2022.

 Research and development will focus on delivering a practical and realistic design with a clear forward plan for reaching a final investment decision.

 Acorn will establish a strong platform from which industry, local partnerships, research organisations and government could move the project forwards.

-CO2DeepStore has contracted with Pale Blue Dot Energy to lead the project alongside the close support of research partner Bellona and academic partners SCCS, University of Liverpool and Radboud University.
+CO2DeepStore sister company Pale Blue Dot Energy are leading the project alongside the close support of research partner Bellona and academic partners SCCS, University of Liverpool and Radboud University.

 Mighty oaks from little acorns grow.